Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.

 You might have chemotherapy:

-- as a main treatment, if your cancer has spread (advanced bladder cancer)
+- as your main treatment, if your cancer has spread (metastatic cancer)

 Chemotherapy before surgery or radiotherapy can shrink the tumour.
 It aims to make the treatment work better.
-This is called neoadjuvant chemotherapy.
+Doctors call this neoadjuvant chemotherapy.
 It can lower the risk of bladder cancer coming back in the future.

 - gemcitabine and cisplatin (GC)